 \section{Methodology}

-To address the aforementioned problem, the overall solution workflow is illustrated in Fig.~\ref{fig:f4}.
-The proposed algorithmic framework follows a structured four-stage process.
-First, all feasible charging intervals are generated for each EV, and a conflict graph is constructed based on pairwise temporal overlaps among intervals.
-Second, the restricted master problem (RMP) is solved within a column-generation scheme to obtain dual information that guides the search for improving columns.
-Third, the pricing subproblem is formulated as a QUBO model and solved using quantum annealing, while the original pricing problem is also solved via Gurobi to provide an exact benchmark for performance comparison.
-Finally, a customized branch-and-bound strategy, built upon interval partitioning and pairwise conflict structures, is incorporated to ensure integrality of the final solution and completeness of the overall algorithm.
-This workflow enables consistent treatment of interval conflicts, station capacity limitations, and the one-interval-per-vehicle requirement throughout the optimization process, thereby ensuring solution feasibility, algorithmic stability, and computational efficiency.
+Figure~\ref{fig:f4} summarizes the solution workflow.
+The method proceeds in four steps.
+We first generate feasible charging intervals for each EV and build a conflict graph based on temporal overlaps.
+We then solve the restricted master problem (RMP) in a column-generation framework and use the resulting dual information to identify promising new columns.
+Next, the pricing subproblem is written as a QUBO model and solved with QAIA; in parallel, we also solve the original pricing model with Gurobi as an exact benchmark.
+Finally, we apply a customized branch-and-bound procedure, designed around partition and pairwise-conflict structures, to obtain an integral and complete solution.
+This process handles interval conflicts, charger-capacity limits, and the one-interval-per-vehicle requirement in a unified way.